 Has a receiver taken over the property you rent?

 Many private rented properties are purchased by their owners using a buy-to-let mortgage.
-The Central Bank estimates that there are just over 116,000 Buy-To-Let mortgages with over 20,500 in arrears in quater three 2018.
+The Central Bank estimates that there are just over 116,000 Buy-To-Let mortgages with over 20,500 in arrears in quarter three 2018.
 For more on this click here

 Often the first a tenant finds out about the appointment of a receiver is when there is a knock at the door, or they receive a letter through the post.
 This can be a worrying time as, at present, there is a lack of clarity around how the appointment of a receiver impacts upon the rights of a tenant.
 There may be confusion as to who the rent should be paid to or who is responsible for carrying out repairs, returning the deposit etc.

 Where a receiver has been appointment, they must produce a deed of appointment to show that they have control over the property you are renting.

-You should seek clarity on your deposit and rent arrangments and also who you report day to day tenancies issues.
+You should seek clarity on your deposit and rent arrangements and also identify who you report day to day tenancies issues.